hyee/dbcli/README.md

 It is designed to support multiple databases, and includes 2 types of modules, one is the public module whose functions are visible across all database platforms, and another one is the platform-specific module.

-Currently only public and Oracle/MySQL/DB2 functions are developed, and only support windows platform.

 It is not intended to support all features of the existing CLI utilities that embedded by the specific database(`Oracle SQL*Plus`, `DB2 CLP`, etc), but to provide the features other than those tools: